-New Zealand has a population of around 4.4 million.
+New Zealand has a population of around 4.5 million (2013).
 New Zealand's rate of natural increase is about 1.0 per cent per year.
 Australia is a major destination for New Zealand migrants and tourists.
 Traditionally, most inward migration has been from the United Kingdom, Australia and Northern Europe.
 In more recent times, a growing number of migrants have come from the Pacific island countries, particularly Samoa, Cook Islands and Niue, and from Asia.

 Australia and New Zealand are natural allies with a strong trans-Tasman sense of family.
 Migration, trade and defence ties, keen competition on the sporting field, and strong people-to-people links have helped shape a close and co-operative relationship.
 Hundreds of thousands of Australians and New Zealanders cross the Tasman each year as tourists, for business purposes, or to visit family members.
 Over 647,000 New Zealand citizens live in Australia, while there are around 65,000 Australians in New Zealand.
 Freedom of travel is facilitated through the Trans-Tasman Travel Arrangements of 1973, which allow Australians and New Zealanders to visit, live and work in either country without restrictions.